Diverticulitis Treatment in San Jose CA

 Diverticulitis is usually diagnosed after having classic symptoms of severe left lower abdominal pain and improves with bowel rest and antibiotics.
 For severe forms of diverticulitis, a CT scan is often performed.
 A confirmation with a colonoscopy 6 weeks after an attack is required to make sure that there is not a perforated colon cancer causing these symptoms.

-There is no absolute number of attacks in which elective surgery to remove the affected portion of the colon is required.
-Elective colon surgery for diverticulitis is decided on a case-by-case basis and consultation with a surgeon such as Dr. Parrish is recommended.
+There is no absolute number of attacks in which elective surgery to remove the affected portion of colon is required.
+Elective colon surgery for diverticulitis is decided on a case by case basis and consultation with a surgeon such as Dr. Parrish is recommended.
 If one has complications from diverticulitis such as fistulas or strictures, surgery is typically recommended.

 Dr. Parrish feels the robotic approach provides the quickest patient recovery and least postoperative pain for the patient.
 In addition, the anastomosis or “connection” is performed inside of the body which decreases the rate of wound infections.